ktapalla/Simple-Sequential-Unix-Shell/README.md

 ## Installation and Execution

-Get the files from GitHub through your shell, move into the directory you have it in.
-Then you'll want to go into the src folder as well.
+Get the files from GitHub and in your terminal/console move into the src folder of the project.

 When you're in the src folder, compile the project with:
 ``` bash